BODY WORLDS Vital - An anatomy lesson your students will never forget!

 Gunther von Hagens’ BODY WORLDS is the original anatomical ‘health & wellbeing’ exhibition seen by more than 47 million people in over 130 cities.
 Between August 2018 - March 2019, it is coming to Australia for the first time ever!

 Millions of school aged students around the globe have visited the exhibition, which provides a first-hand experience for students to get up close with real preserved human bodies and body parts, to learn about anatomy and the choices we can all make for better health and wellbeing.

 BODY WORLDS Vital use modern plastination technology as a tool to enhance the study of human anatomy.
 Students will learn how a healthy body works as well as the effects of lifestyle choices.
 For instance, they can see the effects of smoking on the lungs, and how muscles work together during exercise.

-The BODY WORLDS Vital school tour traditionally takes between 60-90 minutes, depending on the curriculum or focus of your school.
-Tours are held for students ages 8 and above.
+The BODY WORLDS Vital exhibition traditionally takes between 60-90 minutes, depending on the curriculum or focus of your school.
+The exhibition is held for students ages 8 and above.
 It is recommended children under the age of 8 are accompanied by a parent or guardian.

 Which systems will be covered:

 - endocrine / urinary system

 Learn how disease and ageing affect these systems.

 Teachers and educators can access further information by attending one of the free educator preview tours, which will be conducted between 4-5pm on the dates below.
 Click the button below to register.

 If you would like more information for your school about the exhibition, click below and we will get in contact with you as soon as possible.Register Now